-His work for film includes the twice BAFTA nominated McCullin released in cinemas by Artificial Eye directed by Jacqui Morris and produced by the British Film Company, and the striking feature documentary Nureyev, for Universal Pictures, about the extraordinary life of the Russian ballet dancer.
+Alex's work for film includes the twice BAFTA nominated McCullin released in cinemas by Artificial Eye directed by Jacqui Morris and produced by the British Film Company, and the striking feature documentary Nureyev, for Universal Pictures, about the extraordinary life of the Russian ballet dancer.

-His collaboration with Mercury winning band The xx was recently performed by the BBC Philharmonic Orchestra along with the band, and broadcast live on Radio 1 and the BBC’s red button.
+His arrangement work includes a collaboration with Mercury winning band The xx, recently performed by the BBC Philharmonic Orchestra along with the band, and broadcast live on Radio 1 and the BBC’s red button.